arunsupe/semantic-grep/Readme.md

 # sgrep - Semantic Grep

 sgrep is a command-line tool that performs semantic searches on text input using word embeddings.
 It's designed to find semantically similar matches to the query, going beyond simple string matching.
-Supports word2vec and glove models.
+Supports multiple languages.
 The experience is designed to be similar to grep.

 ## Example Usage